microsoftarchive/iot-journey/docs/articles/time-considerations.md

 ### Using the cloud gateway's clock

-When you use the cloud gateway's clock, you are recording the time when the sever received the event message.
+When you use the cloud gateway's clock, you are recording the time when the server received the event message.
 In some cases this is acceptable, but it's usually discouraged.

 **Latency.**  While simple to implement, it doesn't account for the time it takes to deliver the message from the device to the cloud.
 This latency can be especially bad when you consider batch processing, offline devices, or ocassionally-connected devices.
 In these scenarios, event messages are typically stored for later transmittal.
 If the event time isn't captured until the message is received, it could very well be incorrect.